spacepy/spacepy/Doc/source/doc_standard.rst

 Documentation Standard
 ======================

+SpacePy is trying to be a high quality product and as such we are striving for a certain amount of uniformity among modules in the package.
+Please take the time to make you code compliant with the documentation standard.

-SpacePy uses Sphinx (http://sphinx.pocoo.org/) as its documentation system
+SpacePy uses Sphinx_ as its documentation system

 On top of Sphinx SpacePy uses the following extensions:
  * 'sphinx.ext.autodoc'